Aihwa Ong: Academic work

-Aihwa Ong's work deals with particular entanglements of politics, technology, ethics and affects in rapidly changing situations on the Asia Pacific rim.
-Ong approaches research from vantage points outside or athwart the United States.
-This angle of inquiry unsettles and troubles stabilized viewpoints and units of analysis in the social sciences, such as gender, class, citizenship, cities, sovereignty and the nation-state.
+Aihwa Ong's work deals with particular entanglements of politics, technology and ethics shape particular contexts of globalization.
+Her angle of inquiry unsettles conventional academic frameworks, suggesting new ways of investigating global phenomena such as capitalism, migration, class, citizenship, cities, and knowledge formation in Asia and the world.

 As an anthropologist, Ong employs ethnographic observation and analytical concept-work to investigate diverse subjective and institutional effects of the global on emerging situations for ways of being human today.
 From the novel freedoms and accompanying restrictions experienced by Malaysian female workers in multinational factories to the accumulative strategies of Asian entrepreneurs in relocating family and capital overseas; from the disciplining of Cambodian refugees towards an embrace of American values to the neoliberal reasoning and graduated modes of governing at work; from the transformation of cities to the rise of contemporary art in Asia; Ong's work tracks the interplay of global forces and everyday practices as they crystallize into myriad and uneven contexts for human living and belonging in modernity.

 Her current work focuses on regimes of governing, technology, and culture that shape new meanings and practices of the human in an emerging global region.
 Her field research shifts between Singapore and China in order to track emerging global hubs for biotechnical experiments with genomic science in contemporary East Asia.